SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 Voila!
 Default inclusion complete

-### Important caveat
+## Important caveat
 It is important to mention that both option 1 and option 2 can't be used at the same time on any single projection - mostly because we are trying to prevent a disaster of managing references in your future.

-"Did I set the defaults in my Startup file or projection for this object?"
+"Did I set the defaults in my Startup file or projection for this object?
+CTRL+ALT+DELETE..
+I quit"

 ### Default includes on subproperties